cathug/crisis-des/readme.md

 up their existing cases until the shift ends, upon which ongoing cases will be forwarded back to the waiting queue.

+Please use the version `queue_simulation_zombies.py` when zombie cases have to be included in the simulation.

 The use of `interrupts` at specific intervals forces Counsellors to always take the break and sign out at a prescribed time.
 Their clients will be transferred to the waiting queue and wait to be served by another available counsellor, or